 - 48 credits beyond a clinical doctorate degree

 - 57 credits beyond a master's degree

-- Small classes that meet once a week in the evening.
+- Classes meet synchronously online once a week in the evening.

-- Students select specialized courses in their track and design an individualized plan of study to meet their needs and interests.
+- Students select with faculty mentorship specialization coursework in their area of concentration to meet their needs and interests.

 - All students conduct and defend an investigative research study (dissertation research) in an open oral defense.

 The program's home within the School of Health and Medical Sciences and the Department of Interprofessional Health Sciences and Health Administration fosters a dynamic learning environment, where interprofessional education and networking opportunities abound.

 - One of only five programs nationally to have been awarded 2022 Program of Merit status by the Association of Doctoral Programs in Health Sciences.

 - One of only two Ph.D. in Health Sciences degree programs in New Jersey.

 - Our more than 100 enrolled students have diverse backgrounds, careers and research experiences, adding invaluable perspectives to the educational environment.